-6.1 No trees are required to be removed to implement the scheme (refer to section 1.2.2 above), however, three sections of hedgerow (T054, T121 & T139 shown on drawings TPP_WATERBEACH_3_2, TPP_WATERBEACH_10_2 & TPP_WATERBEACH_11_2) are to be cleared to allow access.
-The proposed, route as shown on the drawings, may require the removal of two 30m sections to provide the necessary access for plant to excavate the trench for installation of the pipes.
+In addition, four sections of hedgerow (T054, T121, T139 and T173 shown on drawings TPP\WATERBEACH\3\2, TPP\WATERBEACH\10\2 & TPP\WATERBEACH\11\2 TPP\WATERBEACH\14\2) are to be cleared to allow access.
+The proposed route as shown on the drawings, may require the removal of up to 30m wide sections to provide the necessary access for plant to excavate the trench for installation of the pipes.
 As the hedgerow sections are narrow in spread, it may be possible to reduce the length of section to be removed to the minimum necessary to allow passage of vehicles during the open cut operations.

-6.2 There are sections of the development where there are constraints imposed by the retained vegetation.
-With reference to drawings TPP_WATERBEACH_10_2 and TPP_WATERBEACH_11_2, the proposed access/work areas will require ground protection and fencing to prevent compaction of the soil within the RPA of trees T063, T065, T143-T144 & T146).
-Tree T065 is considered to be of low value and as a worst case scenario could be removed and replaced if necessary.

-6.3 With reference to drawing TPP_WATERBEACH_10_2, there may be a need to widen access from the public highway for a temporary laydown area.
-This may be influenced by highway regulations and the need for visibility splays: the final location will ensure no trees are impacted.

-6.4 Temporary access from Horningsea Road may be required (refer to drawing TPP_WATERBEACH_12_2) and this may impact on vegetation.
-Ensuring any access is north of tree T154 and its associated Root Protection Area (RPA) should allow room for the access without impacting on tree T153.
+- 6.2 There are sections of the development where there are constraints imposed by the retained vegetation.
+With reference to drawings TPP\WATERBEACH\4\2, and TPP\WATERBEACH\11\2, the proposed access/work areas will require protective fencing to prevent compaction of the soil within the RPA of trees T063, T065, T143 T144 & T146).
+Tree T065 is considered to be of low value and as a worst-case scenario could be removed and replaced if necessary. - 6.3 With reference to drawing TPP\WATERBEACH\10\2, the proposed site access is shown adjacent to retained trees (trees T180 to T185 inclusive).
+This is an existing access with compacted ground, however, the trees are growing within a grass verge, with arable field to the east, and will require protective fencing both to ensure that the ground is not compacted by vehicle movements or by plant striking the crowns. - 6.4 Temporary access from Horningsea Road will be required (refer to drawing TPP\WATERBEACH\12\2) and this may impact on vegetation.
+Ensuring access on the west side of the carriageway is north of tree T154 and its associated Root Protection Area (RPA) should allow rom for the access without impacting on tree T153 (low quality Elder).
+On the east side of the road south of tree T150 (low quality Elder) is adequate space for access without impacting any vegetation.